Collective Opposed to Police Brutality: Raising Awareness of Rights

 The C.O.B.P does regular workshops and discussions on rights and police abuse.
 Since 1998 the organization has distributed over 35,000 of their booklets entitled 'Guess what!
 We've got Rights?!', which lists the rights a person has when dealing with police officers of the SPVM (Service de Police de la Ville de Montreal).
 The information contained in the booklets is based on Canadian laws as well as on the rules and regulations applying to police forces in Quebec.

 Support Victims

-C.O.B.P intervenes when people are unaware of their rights, helping with the steps required in obtaining justice in cases of police brutality.
+C.O.B.P intervenes when people are unaware of their rights, helping with the steps required to obtain justice in cases of police brutality.
 The group encourages victim testimonials to illustrate how people have suffered from police brutality, so other victims know they are not alone.
 The victim testimonials which are in video or written format can be helpful in providing justice to the victims of police brutality.
 The testimonials also serve to expand support for the organization in making police brutality a global issue.